 I mentioned previously that medical marijuana is often prescribed to cancer patients.
 This is often primarily so that the patient can take advantage of cannabis’ appetite-enhancing and pain management effects.
 However, cannabinoids have also been shown to reduce the speed at which tumors grow.

 The endocannabinoid system is spread throughout almost the entirety of the human body.
-Given CBD’s ability to increase bonding of cannabinoids to CB receptors, and to counteract the cannabinoids that reduce CB receptors’ ability to function efficiently, it seems plausible that CBD could provide a whole host of benefits.
+Given it’s the ability to increase bonding of cannabinoids to CB receptors and to counteract the cannabinoids that reduce CB receptors’ ability to function efficiently, it seems plausible that CBD could provide a whole host of benefits.
 We certainly don’t know everything yet.
 But, if current trends in research continue, it won’t be too much longer before we have a near-complete picture.